|PINE NEEDLE FARM

 |LEARN THE PROCESS!

-of their cashmere.
-For instance black goats have either a brown, gray, silver, or cream
+cashmere.
+For instance black goats have either a grey/brown (which I call Aspen), silver, or cream

-beautiful cashmere with you!
-The money from the sales of this yarn is what buys their feed
+cashmere with you!
+The money from the sales of this yarn and other products I make is what buys their

-for the year.
-On our small homestead we produce a high end and top quality cashmere.
+feed for the year.
+On our small homestead we produce a high end, top quality cashmere.